 So how do we make sure we have a boat that is the right size?
-Well a lot will come down to what you do as a paddler, if you tour for days on end carrying everything bar the kitchen sink you’ll probably need a larger volume kayak possibly a faster one too, the speed of the boat is significant not because you want to go from a to b in the shortest time possible (though you might) but because it will be easier on your body to paddle for extended periods even if you do it at a slower pace.
+Well a lot will come down to what you do as a paddler, if you tour for days on end carrying everything bar the kitchen sink you’ll probably need a larger volume kayak possibly a faster one too, the speed of the boat is significant not because you want to go from A to B in the shortest time possible (though you might) but because it will be easier on your body to paddle for extended periods even if you prefer to do it at a slower pace.

 Then there are the playful boats, we all love to play in rock gardens and tidal overflows and a smaller day boat should be perfect for this, if it’s a potter around a Harbour or a circumnavigation of Portland Bill, the same boat should suffice, in this case the boats maximum weight should be near your weight and as long as you fit bingo!
 You should easily be able to find a boat that’s perfect for you.

 This is all a lot harder when paddlers want a boat for everything, because then everything you do will be slightly compromised by your choice.